One question Multiple AI arguments One clear verdict

 Learning / Research

-“Should I learn Python or JavaScript first given my goal?”
+“Should I learn copywriting or sales first given my goal?”

 Learning / Research